-Other studies stressed "warning communities" as a means of mitigating the disastrous impacts of floods and centered their attention on the usage of alert systems in flood conditions [32].
-A flash flood forecasting structure relies on a statistical model and uses a threshold occurrence mechanism during heavy downpours was developed by [33].
+Other studies stressed "warning communities" as a means of mitigating the disastrous impacts of floods and centered their attention on the usage of alert systems in flood conditions (Basha and Rus, 2007).
+A flash flood forecasting structure relies on a statistical model and uses threshold occurrence mechanism during heavy а downpours was developed by (Alfieri et al., 2011).
 A rain index was also created.
-The flood level is measured and estimated using computer vision from photographs that have been collected by [34].
+The flood level is measured and estimated using computer vision from photographs that have been collected by (Preethi et al., 2021).
 People in the disaster zone might take pictures of these things and upload them to the server.
 For data processing of the picture, the scientists used the SIFT techniques.
 In planning an efficient disaster response, geo-tagging data was used to determine the region's geographic location.
-Flood sensor nodes are often used by [35] to evaluate the level of flood waters using an ultrasonic distance locator and condition monitoring.
+Flood sensor nodes are often used by (Mousa et al., 2016) to evaluate the level of flood waters using an ultrasonic distance locator and condition monitoring.

 The data from the sensor was analysed using the ANN approach to determine the water level in significant buildings, homes, and smart structures.
-Numerous studies have built and employed artificial intelligence (AI) systems to control risks by extracting data from social media [36,37].
+Numerous studies have built and employed artificial intelligence (AI) systems to control risks by extracting data from social media (Wang et al., 2018; Smith et al., 2017).
 The emergency response has been sparked by status updates, image uploads, and opinions.
 AI algorithms have been trained to recognise these images and comments and to provide aid to the affected locations.
-Facebook employs CNN for tagging face identification, while Google does the same [38].
-Numerous applications of UAVs have been studied and employed, including smart real estate investment [39,40], intelligent buildings [41], smart healthcare [42], and many more.
-UAVs are used for disaster risk management, post-disaster phase transition using IoT, public security in disaster and crisis response, energy-efficient work scheduling and physical evaluation, and flood protection [43, 44, 45].
-Various machine-learning methods have also been investigated for effective UAV-based flood catastrophe control.
-Programs like ANN, CNN, SVM, segmentation methods, and others [46-48] are examples of advanced solutions.
+Facebook employs CNN for tagging face identification, while Google does the same (Amit and Aoki, 2017).
+Numerous applications of UAVs have been studied and employed, including smart real estate investment (Ullah et al., 2018; Felli et al., 2018), intelligent buildings (Zhao et al., 2020), smart healthcare (Islam and Shin, 2020), and many more.
+UAVs are used for disaster risk management, post-disaster phase transition using IoT, public security in disaster and crisis response, energy-efficient work scheduling and physical evaluation, and flood protection (Kumar et al., 2020; Ejaz et al., 2020; Mehallegue et al., 2020).
+Various machine-learning methods have also been investigated for effective UAVbased flood catastrophe control.
+Programs like ANN, CNN, SVM, segmentation methods, and others (Kastridis et al., 2020; Liu et al., 2020; Rottondi et al., 2021) are examples of advanced solutions.